Monetize a Loyal Audience without Alienating more Casual Viewers who want to Sample Content

 Getting users to register is becoming more important for publishers in a world without third-party cookies.
 Until now, publishers have used third-party cookies to anonymously track individuals across the Internet to help them pair the right ad with the right users.

-Both zero-party data and first-party data (behavioural information generated by users) are now key for improving the customer experience.
+Both zero-party data and first-party data (behavioral information generated by users) are now key for improving the customer experience.

 Publishers need to drive user action and incite users to sign up.
 They will need to offer a customer experience (CX) that is superior to that of their competitors.